Ara-bella/first-repo/README.md

 # My first repository

-My favorite superpower is teleportation because I am lazy and travelling to places is too much work.
+My favourite superpower is teleportation because I am lazy and travelling to places is too much work.
 Flying would be cool too since it's more scenic. weeeeeeeeee